renhaxe/discussions/README.md

 ## When comments are added to the doc site, will this be gone?

 No, we plan on to keep on using this even for the documentation website.

+## Where is the actual Ren'Hx Source Code?

+You can find the official Ren'Hx source code [Here!](https://github.com/renhaxe/renhx)